 Esports sponsorship opportunities and deals are growing tremendously as companies with well-known brands are sponsoring esports organizations.
 Teams and individual players that have become popular among fans are even starting to receive sponsorships.
 Esports is being recognized as a fast-growing opportunity for marketers to engage younger audiences that are more difficult to reach through traditional channels.

-E&I business partners are here to help our members with esports programs through our technology agreements, including CDW-G, Connection® Public Sector Solutions, B&H Photo Video, and Columbia Advisory Group.
-These business partners can help your institution get up and running with esports, expand existing programs, and provide additional support as needed.
+These suppliers can help your institution get up and running with esports, expand existing programs, and provide additional support as needed.